-Hypothetically if your monthly membership is scheduled to renew on the 1st of each month and you decide to change your plan to a yearly membership halfway through your billing cycle (i.e. on the 15th of April).
+Hypothetically, if your monthly membership is scheduled to renew on the 1st of each month, you decide to change your plan to a yearly membership halfway through your billing cycle (i.e. on the 15th of April).
 This means that at the time you make the change, you will have only used up 50% of the month you've paid for.

-So if you paid $10 for at the start of the month, when you switch to the new plan half way through that month, we'll give you a credit of $5 (i.e. 50% of $10) for the time you haven't used.
+So if you paid $10 at the start of the month, when you switch to the new plan halfway through that month, we'd give you a credit of $5 (i.e. 50% of $10) for the time you haven't used.
 This is called proration.

-This credit will be used to help purchase your new plan, which let's say cost $300 per year.
-So in this case, you would be invoiced—at the time of the switch—$295 (i.e. $300 per year minus the $5 you have in credit), and the annual billing cycle begins that day.
+We will use this credit to help purchase your new plan, which, let's say, cost $300 per year.
+So, in this case, you would be invoiced—at the time of the switch—$295 (i.e. $300 per year minus the $5 you have in credit), and the annual billing cycle begins that day.